foambubble/foam/docs/vscode-online.md

 - Extra requirements: Needed a domain and a certificate to have a url like: https://foam.yourdomain.com/

 ### Create the droplet
-- Go to: Droplets, push button: "Create Droplet" and over Choose and image go to marketplace and select: "code-server"
+- Go to: Droplets, push button: "Create Droplet" and over Choose an image, go to marketplace and select: "code-server"
 - Next choose plan: Basic, 5/mo (If it's too slow for you, choose or change the droplet to 10/mo)
 - Choose a datacenter region (Use the closer to your place)
 - Create root password